 I hope by sharing my experiences and tips with others, it will give an idea of what to expect when visiting a theatre, and who knows it could be the start a love affair that will last as long or even longer than mine.

 I think I was always destined to love the theatre.
 When pregnant with me, Mum would often play musicals on vinyl and the rest is now history.

 At the age of 8 I got the part of Oliver in my School play and my love for performing began.
 I asked if I could join a local operatic society where I took part in musical concerts and productions such as Oklahoma, 42nd Street, Half a Sixpence and I played the lead role of “Annie”.
 I joined the National Youth Music Theatre where I spent 3 years touring the country and performing in various cathedrals a new production entitled Creation.
 We even got to perform at Buckingham Palace where I specifically remember cucumber sandwiches and asking the butlers weird questions!
 I loved being a performer and being part of the performing world.

-I am now 30 (how did that happen?) and my love of theatre is still strong.
+I am now in my 30s (how did that happen?) and my love of theatre is still strong.
 This blog is a way of capturing our love for theatre and our adventures together.
 I hope that our adventures, advice and reviews will show that theatre can be for everyone and we can showcase some of the amazing productions that are taking place.